How to deploy AI21's Jamba family models with Azure AI Foundry

 For a list of regions that are available for each of the models supporting serverless API endpoint deployments, see Region availability for models in serverless API endpoints.

-Azure role-based access controls (Azure RBAC) are used to grant access to operations in Azure AI Studio.
+Azure role-based access controls (Azure RBAC) are used to grant access to operations in Azure AI Foundry portal.
 To perform the steps in this article, your user account must be assigned the owner or contributor role for the Azure subscription.
 Alternatively, your account can be assigned a custom role that has the following permissions:

 Microsoft.MarketplaceOrdering/agreements/offers/plans/read